helenzhou6/FAC-Notes/weekEight.md

 * Middleware and routing functions are called in the order that they are declared - so ensure middleware is called before setting routes.
     * `next()` is called if the middleware does not complete the request cycle - since it is the next function (that could be another middleware) in the application’s request-response cycle.
 This is really important or else the request is left **hanging**
     ![middleware flow](https://github.com/foundersandcoders/express-workshop/blob/master/images/middleware.jpg?raw=true)
+    * If `next(err)` is called, then it goes straight to the 500 middleware (that express identifies due to the 4 arguments.)
 * Use `app.use()` to call the middleware function.
 It runs the functions sequentially (NB the order) - as long as use `next()` to skip to the next function.
     ```js
     app.use((req, res, next) => {